 This website is best viewed in a browser that supports web standards.

-We're not the only place you can go for help, however, see our Related Links for offices that make up Northwest's academic support network.
+We are not the only place you can go to for additional support.
+Please refer to our Related Links section for additional resources.

 WE know.
 You've heard it ALL before on the subject of study skills blah, blah, blah...
 But think about it for a minute.
 Not all courses are alike, not all tests are alike and certainly not all instructors are alike.
 Learners have to be able to adapt their study strategies to fit different situations.
 Also, the academic demands at the university level are far different than those at the high school level.
 That calls for some different study strategies.
 The Talent Development Center staff can help you sort through the alternatives and find the solution that works best for your learning style and your specific situation.